pdmosses/msos-in-prolog/README.md

-# msos-in-prolog
+# MSOS in Prolog

-Modular structural operational semantics in Prolog
+Modular structural operational semantics in Prolog.

 See <https://pdmosses.github.io/msos-in-prolog> to view in GitHub Pages.